 Stambaugh Chorus is fortunate to have these very talented music professionals to bring out the best in us!

-Kathryn received her Bachelor of Music degree in organ performance from The Ohio State University.
-She earned her Master of Music degree from the University of Cincinnati, College-Conservatory of Music in organ performance.
-While attending CCM she was on a full accompanying scholarship working in the studios of Andrew White and Patricia Berlin.
-While serving on Adjunct Faculty at Youngstown State University in the early 1980’s Kathryn received her Bachelor of Engineering degree majoring in Industrial Engineering.
+Kathryn received her Bachelor of Music degree in organ performance from The Ohio State University where she studied with Gordon Wilson.
+She earned her Master of Music degree in organ performance from the University of Cincinnati, College-Conservatory of Music.
+While attending CCM she studied organ with David Mulberry and was on full accompanying scholarship working in the vocal department.
+While serving on adjunct faculty at Youngstown State University, Kathryn also received her Bachelor of Engineering degree majoring in Industrial Engineering.

 Kathryn recently moved to the Kent area to be closer to her four children and three grandchildren.